 What are the benefits of using grow bags?

 Since the fabric is porous, excess water easily escapes through the sides of the fabric rather than a single drainage hole, and air can easily enter, drying soil quicker so you do not grow mold or fungus.
 Ordinary plastic pots retain moisture much better than fabric pots, which encourages pests and fungus.
 For new growers who are more likely to overwater (which is as dangerous if not more so than underwatering).
-Using a grow bag helps reduce overwatering and avoid problems yellowing leaves.
+Using a grow bag helps reduce overwatering and avoid problems with yellowing leaves.
 Because of the improved aeration, you’ll likely need to water your plants more often.

 Plants won’t be root-bound